June 22, 2010

 iː.

-[EBHP] the phonetic transcription of reconstructed Early Biblical Hebrew
+[EBHP] [46] a phonetic transcription of reconstructed Early Biblical Hebrew

 Pronunciation.